KeckObservatory/mKTL/doc/glossary.rst

 	      EPICS database, and is effectively an associative array, or a Python dictionary.
-"Database" is another term used in similar contexts, but that term is more commonly used in reference to a relational database.
+"Database" is another term used in similar contexts, but that term is more commonly used in reference to a relational database. mKTL treats the store name as case-insensitive, any actual usage will render it as all lower-case.

  * **Key**:
 	    A unique name within a store, identifying a single key-value pair.
-This is analagous to a KTL keyword, or an EPICS channel.
+This is analagous to a KTL keyword, or an EPICS channel. mKTL treats the key as case-insensitive, any actual usage will render it as all upper-case.

  * **Value**:
               The other half of the key-value pair.
 Like a KTL keyword,